puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/setup/setup.md

 ## Next Steps

-Once the VM is booted, log in using the following credentials:
+Once the VM is booted, hit enter to get to the login prompt, and log in using the following credentials:

 * username: **root**
 * password: **puppet**